-6. Summary Judgment Adjudicated in Conjunction with Claim Construction need to be construed and the Federal Circuit has defined at least two of them I understand that the nature of this case makes it different from the usual patent case to which we apply our local patent rules, and that the opposing sides have very different interests in the speed at which this case can be resolved.
-Therefore, any party that wishes to file a motion for summary judgment shall do so by December 31, 2012 That will also be the date on which defendants' claim construction briefs shall be filed.
+6. Summary Judgment Adjudicated in Conjunction with Claim Construction

+"An early summary judgment motion in a patent case makes sense if there is a reasonable possibility that the case can be resolved without the expense of discovery, including expert discovery, and if it will be a simple matter to construe the claims.
+In this case, there appear to be few terms that will need to be construed and the Federal Circuit has defined at least two of them....
+I understand that the nature of this case makes it different from the usual patent case to which we apply our local patent rules, and that the opposing sides have very different interests in the speed at which this case can be resolved.
+Therefore, any party that wishes to file a motion for summary judgment shall do so by December 31, 2012....
+That will also be the date on which defendants' claim construction briefs shall be filed.
 I assume all discovery, including expert discovery shall be completed before that date."
+Forest Labs,

-Forest Labs, Inc. v.
+Inc. v.
 Indchemie Health Specialties PVT.
 LTD., 1-12-cv-01855 (N.D.
-Ill.
+III.
 June 22, 2012) (Bucklo, J.).